 In order to grow successfully, conditions must be perfect for the orchids to establish and flourish.

 I was completing a lawn analysis for a new customer this month when I discovered the first rosette of leaves in it.
 With care these can be nurtured into thriving, albeit small colonies.

 I used to look after grass on a roundabout sponsored by a company and found them growing there too!

 We manage lawns for one hotel whose staff never knew a thing about orchids until they began using Lawn Master.
 Now, whenever I visit, their gardeners ask me to let them know how many I have spotted.
 I’ve even suggested that they hold ‘orchid-spotting days’ when they start flowering.

 One of our customers has lots growing around the edge of their lawn, and has each one marked with a cane.
-Because of their interdependence with certain soil microbes/bacteria it is risky to dig them up and move them elsewhere in the garden.
+Because of their interdependence with the mycorrhizal fungi within the soil, it can be risky to dig them up and move them elsewhere in the garden.